textext/textext/docs/source/install/linux.rst

    this by invoking at least one of :bash:`pdflatex --version`, :bash:`xelatex --version`, and :bash:`lualatex --version` in a terminal.

-3. Optional: If you whish to have syntax highlighting and some other :ref:`nice features <usage-gui-config>` enabled in the |TexText|-Gui install GTKSourceView:
+3. Optional: If you wish to have syntax highlighting and some other :ref:`nice features <usage-gui-config>` enabled in the |TexText|-Gui install GTKSourceView:

    .. code-block:: bash